haubergeon/open-cv/README.md

 # open-cv
-code for basics of open cv and stuff by yours truly.
+code for basics of open cv as taught by the kind folks at free code camp comprising small notes and edits by yours truly.